rachelcoonley/K8s-quick-start/README.md

 1. From the **Infrastructure** menu, select **Hosts**.
 The Hosts page displays.
 2. Click **Add Host**.
 3. Enter your **Host Registration URL**, and click **Save**.
 This URL is where Rancher Server is running, and it must be reachable from any hosts you add.
-Ignore any warnings for now.
 The Add Host page displays.
 4. Select your cloud provider:
    * Amazon EC2
    * Microsoft Azure